 The Company has entered into employment contracts with each of its senior executives.
-Details of these contracts are set out in the Remuneration Report (on page 40 of the Annual Report).
+Details of these contracts are set out in the Remuneration Report (on page 33 of the Annual Report).

-Company secretary
+Company Secretary

-The Board has appointed Ms Daniella Pereira as Company Secretary.
+Ms Daniella Pereira resigned as Company Secretary and ceased employment with the Company on 17 August 2018.
+The Board has appointed Ms Jennifer Neoh as Acting Company Secretary with effect from 16 August 2018.
 The Company Secretary is responsible for assisting the Chairman in developing and maintaining information systems and processes that are appropriate for the Board to fulfil its role and to achieve IPL's objectives.
 The Company Secretary is also responsible to the Board for ensuring that Board procedures and the Constitution are complied with.
 The Board appoints and removes the Company Secretary and the Company Secretary is accountable to the Board, through the Chairman, on all matters to do with the proper functioning of the Board.